Gold Humanism Honor Society

 “Excellence in clinical care, leadership, compassion and dedication to service”

 The Gold Humanism Honor Society (GHHS) at Georgetown University was established to recognize individuals who exemplify patient-centered medicine, emphasizing the “cura personalis” philosophy that we practice here in the Georgetown medical community.
-The GHHS is supported nationally by the Arnold P. Gold Foundation for Humanism in Medicine.
+The GHHS is supported nationally by the Arnold P. Gold Foundation.

 Eligibility and Selection

 Students are peer nominated by a survey questionnaire provided during spring of third year.
 Students are encouraged to identify individuals who exemplify the characteristics of GHHS.
 Those nominated will be invited to submit a CV and statement to the GHHS Selection Committee, who will identify 10-15% of the class for induction that year.
 Eligibility requires good academic standing, however academic performance is not a consideration in the selection process.
 Students selected for GHHS will be expected to develop an activity or program that highlights the philosophy of cura personalis and humanism in medicine during their fourth year at Georgetown SOM.

 The GHHS will sponsor activities and programs throughout the year to highlight humanism in medicine and patient-centered care.

 For more information about the GHHS and other chapters, please visit Gold Humanism Honor Society.

 “Me in Medicine” — GHHS Student Wellness Initiative

 Wellness is multidimensional; it includes positive choices and a sense of fulfillment physically, spiritually, psychologically, occupationally, environmentally and socially.